razznblue/Assertiveness-Practice/README.md

-# 🚀 Assertiveness Training
+# 🚀 Assertiveness Practice
-A helper tool to practice speaking more clearly in a concise manner.
-Improve your assertiveness!!
-Displays a random topic for you to talk about.
+Many people struggle to speak up.
+In therapy, at work, in relationships, to themselves, or in any other situation.
+Assertiveness Practice is a free, open tool to help build that skill through low-pressure repetition.
+It gives you a random topic, a timer, and a space to just talk.
+You can do it alone or with a partner.

 ## How To Use
 A topic and image is shown to you on the [home page](https://assertiveness-training.vercel.app/).
 Talk about the topic for the selected amount of time.
 When the timer runs out, the app will automatically display a new one.
 You can do this by yourself or with a partner!
 The timer is also customizable!